wongswk/magi/pymagi/README.md

   * FitzHugh-Nagumo (FN) system
   * Protein transduction (PTrans) system

-Each example lays out how to prepare the input to `GpdsSolver`, and then use the output to plot inferred trajectories and compute parameter estimates.
+Each example lays out how to prepare the input to `MagiSolver`, and then use the output to plot inferred trajectories and compute parameter estimates.

 Further details on how to set up your own ODE system for inference are provided below, following the FitzHugh-Nagumo system  as an illustrative example.